expede/idris-styleguide/README.md

 ## Alignment
 ### Indentation
 Tabs are illegal.
-Use 2 spaces normally, unless it helps to improve the comprehension of the structure of the code.
+Use 2 spaces normally, unless it helps to improve the comprehension of the structure of the code, such as in the cases listed below.

 ### `case`
 ```idris